 It seems to really bother them that romance is such a big part of these stories.
 (If you’d like to read more about other clichés, and why I think they’re important to storytelling, you can do so here)

-So I may be voicing an unpopular opinion here, but as a sucker for a good romance story (even, and perhaps especially when it’s not the main focus of the book), I decided to speak up in defense, and explain here why, to me, romance is so important in YA novels.
+So I may be voicing an unpopular opinion here (you can build the pyre later, there will be plenty of time), but as a sucker for a good romance story (especially when it’s not the main focus of the book), I decided to speak up in its defense.

 You should ask yourself about what your potential readers want to read.
 What are they worried about?
 What preoccupies them?

-It may bother you as an author, you may be thinking “but I wasn’t dating all throughout high school, so I’m sure there are a ton of people who don’t want to read about romance”.
+It may bother you as an author.
+You may be thinking “but I wasn’t dating all throughout high school.
+I’m sure there are a ton of people who don’t want to read about romance.”

 And once again, it may bother you, but it’s such a vital part of becoming an adult.

-Reading a YA novel with a romance in it is like getting advice from a friend, from a peer, without being worried of being judged or laughed at.
+Reading a YA novel with a romance in it is like getting advice from a friend, from a peer, without being worried about being judged or laughed at.

 It’s a beautiful thing to empower our young ones through our stories.

-And I can already hear you guys saying: “but I don’t want to sell out, I write for myself, I don’t
+And I can already hear you guys yelling, burning torches held high: “but I don’t want to sell out, I write for myself, I don’t

 If that’s not what you’re after, then this will not be an issue.
 I understand that authors can be disappointed that what sells is something that doesn’t appeal to them personally, but that’s the whole issue.
 They take it personally when it really has nothing to do with them or their personal choices or preferences.

 It’s the market that matters.
 Hard lesson to learn for all authors, and for all business people in general.
-So buck up, and stop complaining (yes I’m being harsh, but I felt like it needed to be heard).
-Read more about why clichés are so important in stories here.
+So buck up, and stop complaining.
+We’re all in the same boat, and we all have the same choices to make.

 What about you?
 What are your views on clichés and tropes?
 Seen them all?
+What about romance?
 Let me know in the comments!